ilozano2/spring-cloud-gateway-active-health-check/README.md

         loadbalancer:
           configurations: health-check
 ```
-All the endpoints will be checked periodically using the Spring Boot Actuator health endpoint automatically.
+All the endpoints will be checked periodically by automatically using the Spring Boot Actuator health endpoint.
 You can also customize some options like `spring.cloud.loadbalancer.health-check.<your-service-name>.path` and `spring.cloud.loadbalancer.health-check.interval`.

-> Note: Default Health Check configuration will check the upstream service endpoints using the `/actuator/health` endpoint by default, which requires activating Spring Actuator in your upstream service.
+> Note: The default Health Check configuration checks the upstream service endpoints by using the `/actuator/health` endpoint, which requires activating Spring Actuator in your upstream service.

-For more options, explore the [LoadBalancerClientsProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerClientsProperties.java) and [LoadBalancerProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerProperties.java) class
+For more options, explore the [LoadBalancerClientsProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerClientsProperties.java) and [LoadBalancerProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerProperties.java) classes

-Note: There is a built-in feature in Spring Cloud Gateway that will deploy all the services available as routes.
-This post describes the opposite, so we are declaring routes that will be load balanced including active health check.
+> Note: There is a built-in feature in Spring Cloud Gateway that will deploy all the services available as routes.
+This post describes the opposite, so we are declaring routes that are load balanced, including active health check

 # 2. Registering endpoints for your services

-In the previous section, you specified a Load Balanced URI (lb://your-service-name), but now you need to register the endpoints associated with the service name of the URI.
+In the previous section, you specified a load-balanced URI (`lb://your-service-name`), but now you need to register the endpoints associated with the service name of the URI.
 We are visiting some approaches in the following sections.

 ## Static approach

-You can activate client load balancing statically by configuring the property `spring.cloud.discovery.client.simple.instances`.
+You can statically activate client load balancing by configuring the `spring.cloud.discovery.client.simple.instances` property.
-It is a map whose key is the service name (used by the lb://<service-name> URI) and the value is an array of `org.springframework.cloud.client.ServiceInstance` objects that will point to the upstream services.
+It is a map whose key is the service name (used by the lb:// URI) and the value is an array of `org.springframework.cloud.client.ServiceInstance` objects that point to the upstream services.

-Some benefits of static load balancing are
+Some benefits of static load balancing include:
-* Load balancing could distribute traffic between multiple instances, sharing any stress of the services and reducing the probability of crashing
+* Load balancing could distribute traffic between multiple instances, sharing any stress of the services and reducing the probability of crashing.
-* Fault tolerance
+* Fault tolerance.

 The problem is that you are setting statically the upstream services in your configuration.
 If you need to change the list, you need to restart your application.